 The Senior Management Team (SMT) comprises College staff who are responsible for ensuring effective executive support to the College in its development.
 They also ensure the delivery of strategic and operational objectives as ultimately determined by the Board of Trustees.

-Daniel is the Chief Executive line managing the other members of the senior management team and having direct responsibility for the membership & finance department.
-Daniel is a director of the College's subsidiary company, RCPath Trading Limited, which undertakes the commercial activities of the College operating under the 2 brand names of Events @ No 6 (the conference centre at 6 Alie Street) and RCPath Consulting (the College's management consultancy business).
+Daniel is the Chief Executive line managing the other members of the senior management team and having direct responsibility for the membership & finance directorate.
+Daniel is one of the 4 directors of the College's subsidiary company, RCPath Trading Limited, which undertakes the commercial activities of the College operating under the 2 brand names of Events @ No 6 (the conference centre at 6 Alie Street) and RCPath Consulting (the College's management consultancy business).
 He is a Fellow of the Institute of Chartered Accountants in England and Wales and the Chartered Management Institute.

 After qualifying as an accountant Daniel worked in senior finance roles for a medium sized charity and various private sector companies, becoming Finance Director of the College in 1996, and Chief Executive in 1999.
 Outside the College Daniel is a Trustee and Honorary Treasurer for the Paul Strickland Scanner Centre, an independent charity located within the grounds of Mount Vernon Hospital, and a Trustee of the Royal Society of Biology Pension Scheme.